godotengine/godot-docs/classes/class_fileaccess.rst

 :ref:`int<class_int>` **get_length**\ (\ ) |const| :ref:`🔗<class_FileAccess_method_get_length>`

 Returns the size of the file in bytes.
+For a pipe, returns the number of bytes available for reading from the pipe.

 .. rst-class:: classref-item-separator